What is Toxic Shock Syndrome?

 - Irritation and inflammation of the vagina, also known as vaginitis.

-- A burn or skin injury, including a wound from surgery.
+- A burn, skin infection or injury, including a wound from surgery.
 Those who develop a SA wound infection after surgery may be at greater risk of TSS.

 - Recent respiratory infections, such as sinusitis, sore throat (pharyngitis), laryngitis, tonsillitis or pneumonia.